 The undersigned are the parent(s), guardian(s), or person(s) in charge of

-(name of the stu udent) ·
+(name of the student) ·

 student.
-I relea ase the school di ersonnel to administer nonprescription drugs to my strict, its officials, and employees from any and all ation of nonprescription drugs to my student.
+I release the school distr sonnel to administer nonprescription drugs to mrict, its officials, and employees from any and a on of nonprescription drugs to my student.

 DATED this day of , 20

 Parent/Guardian

-PARENTAL AUTHORIZATION AND RELEASE FORM ADMINISTRATION OF PRESCRIPTION DRUGS TO STUDENTS
+ADMINISTRATION OF PRESCRIPTION DRUGS TO STUDENTS